devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 To create and run the build pipeline you'll use OpenShift Pipelines based on project Tekton.
 The first step is to install it:

-- Install `OpenShift Pipelines` from OperatorHub with default settings and give it a few minutes to set up all resources
+- Install `OpenShift Pipelines` from OperatorHub with default settings
+{{% notice warning %}}
+Since the Piplines assets are all installed asynchronously it is possible that the `Pipline Templates` are not yet setup when proceeding immedately to the next step.
+So now is good time to grab a coffee.
+If you don't have the checkbox **Add pipeline** and get the message `There are no pipeline templates available for Java and Deployment combination` in the next step then just give it few more minutes and reload the page.
+{{% /notice %}}

 ## Create App Deployment and Build Pipeline